 One of the things I love about Mykonos is that it’s so small that you can easily explore the island on a moped (scooter) and in day or two.
-But definitely plan to stay a few more days, because Mykonos is the kind of place that makes you want to linger longer.
+But definitely plan to stay a few more days, because Mykonos is one of the most beautiful Greek islands for good reason.
 Here’s my recommended list of the best things to do in Mykonos.

 Table of Contents

 - 4. Learn about Local History at Mykonos Archaeological Museum

 - 5. Stop by the Aegean Maritime Museum

 - 8. Take a Wander around Ano Mera Village

 - 10. Do a Day Trip to Delos and Rhenia islands